-This study is a prospective, bilateral eye, double-masked, randomized, 1-week cross-over, daily-wear design involving two different daily disposable lens types.
-Each lens type will be worn for approximately one week, during which participants record their subjective lens-wear experience on three different days.
+This study is a prospective, bilateral eye, double-masked, randomized, 1-month cross-over, daily-wear design involving two different FRP lens types.
+Each lens type will be worn for approximately one month, during which participants record their subjective lens-wear experience on several different days at home and during study visits.